Getting Started with Blazor Predefined Dialogs in Blazor Web App

 Show confirm dialog

-In the below code example, the confirm dialog displayed on OK and Cancel button click action.
+In the following example, the confirm dialog is displayed and returns a value based on the OK or Cancel button click.

 @using Syncfusion.Blazor.Popups